uswds/uswds-site/pages/home.md

         text: Browse the components
         url: components
     - topic: What’s new
-      description: Keep up to date with the current news and product development updates for the U.S. Web Design Standards.
+      description: Keep up to date with the current news and product development updates for the U.S. Web Design System.
       image:
         src: img/home/new.svg
         alt: